timescale/tsbs/docs/victoriametrics.md

 [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) is fast,
 cost-effective and scalable time-series database.
-It can be used as long-term remote storage for Prometheus.
+It supports InfluxDB, Graphite and OpenTSDB protocols for ingesting data and also can be used as long-term remote storage for Prometheus.
 This supplemental guide explains how the data generated for TSBS is stored, additional flags available when using the data importer (`tsbs_load_victoriametrics`), and additional flags available for the query runner (`tsbs_run_queries_victoriametrics`).